brown-studios/minuet/docs/user-guide.md

 #### Manual safety lock

 Use the manual safety lock to keep the fan off and the lid closed to prevent the fan from operating accidentally or under control of the thermostat.
-For example, it can be helpful to keep out dust and wildfire smoke in extreme conditions.
+For example, it can be helpful to keep out dust and wildfire smoke in extreme conditions or perhaps to discourage an inappropriately inquisitive child from turning on the fan.

 Hold `on/off` and `in/out` together for 5 seconds to toggle the manual safety lock.
 By default, the manual safety lock is disabled.

 When the manual safety lock is enabled, Minuet confirms with two quick tones followed by a long high tone.

-When the manual safety lock is disabled, Minuet confirms with two quick tones followed by a long low tone.
+When the manual safety lock is disabled (default), Minuet confirms with two quick tones followed by a long low tone.

 #### Automation safety lock